richarthurs/rtl-ip/README.md

 ![Add IP repository in Vivado](/doc/git-add-ip-repo.png)

-4. In the sidebar `IP Integrator` tab, create a new block design for your project and add the Zynq PS IP to it.
+4. In the sidebar `IP Integrator` tab, create a new block design for your project and add the Zynq PS IP to it by clicking the large `+` button and searching for "Zynq".
 Don't configure the PS yet.

 ![Create block design and add Zynq](/doc/create-block-design.png)